LearnClash by the Numbers [2026]: ELO, SRS & Design

 - ELO updates fire after every ranked duel, not every week.
 You see the rating shift within seconds of the final answer.

-The 3-Stage Mems SRS in Practice
+The 3-stage SRS in Practice

-Figure 3: LearnClash 3-stage Mems SRS transitions.
+Figure 3: LearnClash 3-stage SRS transitions.
 Wrong cards return at 7 days, known cards at 90, and mastered cards exit the pool permanently.

 Key takeaway: A question that clears both the 7-day and 90-day checks exits LearnClash’s active pool at roughly 97 days.
 After that point, it only returns if the player resets the topic.